DylanSchmidt2/Challenge-repo-17/README.md

 # Regex || Matching HEX Values

-This is a short tutorial to showcase how to use a regular expression (regex), to **Match HEX Values**.
+This is a short tutorial breaking down a specific regular expression  (**Match HEX Values**).

+However, rules/examples/actions are NOT exclusive to this regex and can be used in many others.

 ## Summary